jdm64/saphyr/README.md

 ### Debian/Ubuntu ###

-Debian 7 (Wheezy) and Ubuntu 14.04 (Trusty) or newer have all the required packages in their repositories.
+Debian 8 (Jessie) and Ubuntu 14.04 (Trusty) or newer have all the required packages in their repositories.

 `sudo apt-get install flexc++ bisonc++ make llvm-dev libboost-program-options-dev libboost-filesystem-dev clang python3`